soar-tech/strapi/docs/3.x.x/step-by-step-tutorials/connect-to-mongoDB-locally.md

 This tutorial is a detailed step-by-step instruction on connecting and using a [community version MongoDB database](https://www.mongodb.com/) with your [Strapi headless CMS](https://strapi.io/).
 Please complete the [Strapi installation instructions](/3.x.x/step-by-step-tutorials/install-strapi-globally.html#install-strapi-globally) prior to continuing to install **MongoDB**.

-Unlike other databases, if you would like to use MongoDB in production, you must also use a MongoDB installation in your development environment.
+Unlike other databases, if you would like to use MongoDB in production with Strapi, you must also use a MongoDB installation in your development environment.

-Next, we will install MongoDB and then create a new local **Strapi Project**.
+Let's go ahead now and install MongoDB and then create a new local **Strapi Project**.

 ## Install MongoDB on your development environment

 For the purposes of this tutorial, we will review the installation steps for MongoDB on a Windows 10, Mac O/S (Mojave) and Linux Ubuntu 18.04.
-(You may always check the official [MongoDB documentation](https://docs.mongodb.com/manual/installation/#tutorial-installation), should you have a different environment or if you have any additional questions.)
+(You may always check the official [MongoDB documentation](https://docs.mongodb.com/manual/installation/#tutorial-installation), should you have a different O/S or if you have any additional questions.)

 ::: windows
 **WINDOWS 10**

 ### Install MongoDB on Windows 10

-Follow these steps to [install MongoDB onto your Windows 10](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) environment (Note: Windows Sub-System for Linux (WSL) is unsupported by MongoDB):
+Follow these steps to [install MongoDB onto your Windows 10](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) environment (The Windows Sub-System for Linux (WSL) is unsupported by MongoDB):

-1. Download the MongoDB Community Edition for Windows [here](https://www.mongodb.com/download-center/community?jmp=docs).
-You will need to ensure the following is showing on this page:
+1. Download the `MongoDB Community Edition` for Windows [here](https://www.mongodb.com/download-center/community?jmp=docs).
+You will need to ensure the following is showing on the download page:
     - Select the server you would like to run : `MongoDB Community Server`
     - Version : `4.x.x`
     - OS : `Windows 64-bit x64`